tmr4/T41_SDR/README.md

     * prints the following to the T41 display:
       * the active beacon for each frequency (1st column)
       * a rolling list of beacons showing the calculated SNR for 20m, 15m and 10m (2nd column)
-    * An azimuthal map showing the bearing to the currently active beacons
+    * an azimuthal map showing the bearing to the currently active beacons
-  * Next up: a world map view with the call sign highlighted according to signal strength.
-Another possibility is highlighting the call sign of the currently transmitting beacons and below each showing a colored square indicating the last recorded signal strength.
+    * a world map view with the call sign highlighted according to the SNR for the frequency shown (cycles through the five bands, one every 10 seconds)
+  * Next up: a world map view with the SNR for each frequency located in a small colored square below the call sign for each beacon location.
 Ultimately, it would be nice to age these in some way.
 And I have to see how crowded the screen gets.
   * Bill has described a fairly minimal beacon receiver.
 The addition of a USB host connection would allow mouse input which opens many options for user interaction.
   * This version *completes(?)* the transition to an operating T41 radio without normal screen updates.
 It's still a work in progress as there might be other areas of code that I need to *discover* still updating the screen.
   * Note: an accurate clock is assumed.
+  * Currently you have to recompile this to select different views.
+I need to figure a way for the user to select this from normal T41 operations.

 * feature/USB - adds communications with PC control app over SerialUSB1 (must select `Dual` or `Triple` USB Type when compiling).
 A separate control app running on your PC is required (I'm still determining the best way to make this app available).
 The control app has the following features: